aparo/pyes/README.rst

 v.
 0.13.0: API Changes: errors -> exceptions.

-           Splitting of query/filters
+           Splitting of query/filters.

-           Added open/close of index
+           Added open/close of index.

+           Added the number of retries if server is down.

 v.
 0.12.1: Added collecting server info.